gtimelog/gtimelog/README.txt

 done.

 There's also a Tasks pane that lists tasks found in ~/.gtimelog/tasks.txt.
 You can click on those to save typing.
+Or you can specify a URL in ~/.gtimelog/gtimelogrc and download the task list from a wiki or wherever.

 There are two broad categories of activities: ones that count as work (coding, planning, writing proposals or reports, answering work-related email), and ones